davidje13/tty-typesetter/README.md

 "man" and "woman" emojis to collapse into a single glyph.
 This means the width is _reduced_ by adding the extra character, hence the negative value returned.

+The `state` is an opaque object holding internal values which should not be accessed or modified (and may change in future releases).
+However it has one property which can be accessed: `uncertainCodepoints` is a count of the number of codepoints which have been processed which might still be part of a grapheme cluster, depending on the following characters.
+This is primarily intended for line wrapping algorithms so that they can wait for confirmed character widths before committing to line break positions.
+It will never be larger than the longest defined Unicode grapheme cluster (currently 10 codepoints).

 On terminals which do not support grapheme clusters, `tty-typesetter` will only return non-negative numbers even when using `measureCodepointStateful`.